 No Limit even operated a Foot Locker franchise, a gas station, a travel agency, a real estate company, a sports management company, and a phone sex service.
 P, meanwhile, auditioned for the Charlotte Hornets, the Toronto Raptors, and ultimately played with the CBA‘s Fort Wayne Fury.
 He even acted in a non-No Limit film, The Players Club.

-In 1999, No Limit moved 22 million units but when it came to break bread, most of the artists weren’t happy with their shares and most of the non-Miller roster soon jumped ship.
-Most disastrous of all, Beats By the Pound led the artist exodus (and changed their name to The Medicine Men), robbing the label of most of its best beat-makers.
+In 1999, No Limit moved 22 million units but when it came to break bread, some of the artists voiced dissatisfaction with their shares.
+Most of the non-Miller roster soon jumped ship.
+Most disastrous of all, Beats By the Pound led the artist exodus (and changed their name to The Medicine Men), depriving the label of most of its best beat-makers.
 By 2000, the big names that remained were limited to the Millers, Mia X (then in the second year of a ten year recording hiatus), Magic, Mac, and Snoop Dog — not inconsiderable talents, mind you, and certainly better known than the label’s then-new signees Short Circuit, D.I.G., Young Gunz, Popeye, Baby Soulja, Black Felon, Afficial, Samm, Curren$y, Choppa, and Krazy.
 However, to anyone who was paying attention, the writing was clearly on the wall; it was now the age of Cash Money — and their Mannie Fresh-backed roster of Big Tymers, Hot Boys, Turk, Juvenile, B.G., and Lil’ Wayne.

 LIFE (AND DEATH) AFTER NO LIMIT